 Eventually, we did live at 2509 W. Marquette Road!
 Many Lithuanians lived in Marquette Park.
 There were very few Mexicans in the neighborhood back in the early 1970s.
 But that didn’t stop my mother from moving in.
 I missed my old friends at Back of the Yards, but Marquette Park was a much bigger and better park than Davis Square Park.
 Marquette Park had a lagoon for fishing, sailing, RC boats.
 There were plenty of activities at the field house where I eventually joined the Mar Par Chessmen.
 Years later, I joined the Marquette Park Track Club that was coached by Jack Bolton.
 There were soccer and baseball leagues.
 I went there for a wrestling match when I was in the eighth grade.
 I got to know Marquette Park very well.
 There were very few Mexicans at the park then.

 So, imagine my surprise when I returned with my sons to Marquette Park to release the frog (I bet you thought I forgot all about the frog!).
 Over the past few years the neighborhood has been changing.
 African-Americans started moving in.
 Now, Mexicans are moving in, too.
 Whenever I drive through the neighborhood, I see more store signs in Spanish.
 Since I don’t spend all that much time there, I wasn’t sure what to expect when I arrived at the park.
 Marquette Park was filled with mostly Mexicans.
 Several soccer–actually, fútbol–games were in progress.
 Unlike the 1970s, all the players were Mexican.
 Ditto when I drove past the concrete basketball courts.
 I was also surprised by the Mexican food vendor in the picture above.
 They sold the usual Mexican food items: elotes, tacos, gorditas, raspados.
 My son was hungry, so he bought a couple of tacos de carne asada and an elote in a cup.
 I didn’t even know you could buy elote in a cup!
 I always buy it on a stick!
 As Dios intended.
 But, I’ve also seen pizza in a cup.
 So why not elote in a cup?
+And I’m not even going bring up walking tacos here.

 Anyway, we placed the frog (See!
 I still remember that this post was about the frog!) on the grassy shore of the lagoon and the frog immediately jumped into the water.
 Live long and prosper!

 I went to Mount Baldy last Sunday just for old times’ sake.
 Jim, Vito, and I went to Mount Baldy regularly when we were younger.
-Jim was very familiar with this part of Indiana since he grew up in Hammond.
+Jim was remarkably familiar with this part of Indiana since he grew up in Hammond.
 Whenever he was bored, he would stop by my house unannounced and say, “Let’s go for a ride!”
 There was no need to ask where because we always ended up in Indiana somewhere.
-I always loved Indiana ever since I attended Divine Heart Seminary in Donaldson.
+I have always loved Indiana ever since I attended Divine Heart Seminary in Donaldson.
 For a while there, I seriously considered moving to Indiana.
 So, I didn’t mind too much whenever we took a road trip to Indiana.
 We often went to Mount Baldy and its beach just for the fun of it.
 We never actually went in the water, though.

-When I went last Sunday with Beata, we had a hard time finding a parking space at Mount Baldy.
+When I went last Sunday with Beata, we had a tough time finding a parking space at Mount Baldy.
 Jim, Vito, and I never had trouble finding parking before.
 I couldn’t figure out why.
 Then, I remembered!
 Jim, Vito, and I never went to Mount Baldy during the summer, during the tourist, beach-going, sun-tanning season.
 We never kept a regular schedule like normal people.
 We always went late at night or long after beach weather had passed.
 Now that I think of it, we were often the only ones on the beach!

-We would cruise along Lake Michigan with no particular destination or agenda.
+We would cruise along Lake Michigan with no destination or agenda.
 We just loved driving!
 Occasionally, when we were old enough to drink, we would stop for a beer at a bar that Jim discovered near Mount Baldy.
-Jim loved discovering new places of interest and then taking us there.
+Jim loved discovering unfamiliar places of interest and then taking us there.
 I don’t know about Vito, but I wasn’t so excited about these places.
 But I liked to humor Jim because we did have fun on our road trips!

 We often went to the beach long after the beaches were closed.
 We even went in the winter.
-One extremely cold winter, we went to the beach at Beverly Shores.
+One extremely frigid winter, we went to the beach at Beverly Shores.
 Danger signs were posted to warn everyone to keep off the ice.
 Those warning signs only work for normal, moderately sane people.
 To us, they were an open invitation to go on the ice as far as we could go.
 The smooth sheets of ice were broken up by warm waves of water and then frozen so they looked like waves that froze as they approached the shore.
 They looked dangerous and inviting all at once.
 As I recall, Jim and I went out on the frozen waves, but Vito urged us not to go so far.
 Despite Vito’s cautious approach, he was right behind us.
 I suppose he did this as a precaution, If the ice cracked and swallowed up Jim or me, Vito could safely go back to shore.
-Since the weather had been so cold, we went out pretty far out on the ice, far from the shore.
+Since the weather had been so cold, we went out extremely far out on the ice, far from the shore.
 We kept going until we could hear the ice cracking under our feet.
 So, we turned back and headed to the beach.
 Hey, we weren’t totally insane!

 We really had fun on our last road trip to Mount Baldy.
 I was home alone with my son at home in Bridgeport.
 Jim and Vito unexpectedly showed up early one Saturday morning.
 They wanted to go to Mount Baldy!
 But I had to go to work later that day!
 What about my son?
 They insisted that I take my son with me and that we would be back in time for me to go to work.
 I resisted with all my might.
 Finally, after deep determination and exertion of my strong will, I gave in.
-I was able to resist a whole minute before I agreed to go with Jim and Vito to Mount Baldy for old times’ sake.
+I was able to resist for a whole minute before I agreed to go with Jim and Vito to Mount Baldy for old times’ sake.
 Little did we realize that this would be our last trip together to Mount Baldy.

 Vito, as usual, brought his camera.
 He brought his camera everywhere, or so it seemed.
 I don’t know about Jim, but I found Vito’s camera very annoying back then.
 Now that I look back, I’m thankful that he took so many pictures to document our past good times!